octocatblain/Sudoku-solver/README.md

 ## :hammer_and_wrench: Tools & Languages Used
 - Anaconda Version 4.10.1
 - Python Version 3.8.8

--

 ## :electric_plug: What to Expect

 ---
 ## :v: Contributing

 You wanna contribute?
 Wow amazing.
-Thats great to hear.
+That's great to hear.

 After cloning & setting up the local project you can push the changes to your github fork and make a pull request.